Written by on . Last updated May 24th, 2026.

 Earthquake Intensity Map based on Shakemap Data provided by USGS.

-In the days before this main shock, 6 smaller foreshocks were detected.
-A 4.1 magnitude earthquake hit 1 min earlier nearby.
+Before this earthquake struck, 6 smaller foreshocks occurred.
+A 4.3 magnitude earthquake hit 1 min earlier nearby.

 Overview of foreshocks and aftershocks